2 families lost multiple loved ones in the Texas outlet mall shooting

-A family of four became a family of one when a 6-year-old's parents and brother were fatally shot by a gunman at a Texas outlet mall Saturday, a GoFundMe post by the family's friends said.
+A family of four has become a family of one after a 6-year-old's parents and brother were fatally shot by a gunman at a Texas outlet mall Saturday, a GoFundMe post by the family's friends said.

 The Houston office of the South Korean Consulate confirmed Monday that three Korean Americans -- husband Cho Kyu Song, 37, and wife, Kang Shin Young, 35, as well as one of their children -- were killed in the shooting, according to the Dallas Morning News.
 The child's name and age were not given.